ibm-cloud-docs/Backup/configure-vra.md

    * In the **Destination** list, select the vault where you want to save the backup data.
    * In the **Password** and **Confirm Password** fields, type an encryption password.
 You can also type a password hint in the Password Hint field.

-   A vault appears in the list only if it is assigned to the user, or if the user added it to the computer’s Vault Settings.<br/>
+   A vault appears in the list only if it is assigned to the user, or if the user added it to the computer’s Vault Settings.
    For new backup jobs, the encryption method is AES 256 bit.
 Existing jobs can have other encryption methods.
    {: note}